metablaster/WindowsFirewallRuleset/docs/LAN Setup/Additional.md

 ## Services

-Following services may help in specific scenarios:\
+The following services may help in specific scenarios:\
 **NOTE:** Values in parentheses are service short name and default startup type which should work too.

 - Internet connection sharing (SharedAccess, Manual - Trigger Start)